Denmark in the Eurovision Song Contest 2023

-Denmark is set to participate in the Eurovision Song Contest 2023 in Liverpool, United Kingdom, with "Breaking My Heart" performed by Reiley.
-The Danish broadcaster DR organised the national final Dansk Melodi Grand Prix 2023 in order to select the Danish entry.
+Denmark was represented at the Eurovision Song Contest 2023 with the song "Breaking My Heart", written by Bård Mathias Bonsaksen, Hilda Stenmalm, Rani Petersen, and Sivert Hjeltnes Hagtvet, and performed by Petersen himself under his stage name Reiley.
+The Danish participating broadcaster, the Danish Broadcasting Corporation (DR), organised the national final Dansk Melodi Grand Prix 2023 in order to select its entry for the contest.
 Eight songs competed in a televised show where the winner was decided upon through two rounds of voting.